About the Project

 The work is expected to take place within PNG’s existing pipeline corridor, referred to as a right-of-way, in addition to existing industrial areas, new surface leases and nearby permitted temporary workspaces.

 The project is in the early planning stages, and PNG filed a Certificate of Public Convenience and Necessity application on March 5, 2021 for approval by the British Columbia Utilities Commission (BCUC).
 The project has an estimated capital cost of approximately $88 million.

-A BCUC decision is expected in fall 2021.
-Following approval, construction would begin in late 2021 and be completed by spring 2024.
+The BCUC approved the Reactivate Capacity Program in late 2021.
+With approvals, construction has begun and will be completed by spring 2024.
 PNG engaged with Indigenous communities, stakeholders and the public in advance of the BCUC application submission and will continue engagement throughout all project phases.

 PNG is committed to providing project-related employment and business opportunities for local and Indigenous businesses in the vicinity of the project and within PNG’s service territory, where possible.

 To register your business, please complete the following form here.

 PNG is committed to engaging early and continuously sharing information throughout the project.
 In November, we held two virtual information sessions providing the community with the opportunity to hear directly from the project team and ask any questions.